 IN A SENTENCE: Johnny's chlonophobia cost him $100, as his friends dared him to poke a snowman's butt.

 12/3/14: indolent (in-dl-uh nt), adj.

 1. lazy, indifferent.

-IN A SENTENCE: Kerry had planned to have a visitor tonight and knew the bush needed trimming, but indolence won out and she watched porn instead.
+IN A SENTENCE: Kerry had planned to clean her house, but indolence won out and she scratched her pits instead.

 11/29/14: brontophobia (n/a), n.